UNAA Comps Australia RULES

 All UNAA gyms will have at least 2 judges on hand for each athlete’s run.
 One Judge (Head Judge) will have a reliable timer and focus on the athlete’s full completion of each obstacle.
 The other Judge will be responsible for keeping time and score using Ninja Master.
 Head Judges can pause runs for emergencies, course malfunctions, or equipment malfunctions only.

-UNAA Comps Australia gyms will have obstacles marked clearly with a marking device to determine the start and finish of each obstacle and halfway mark (on two point obstacles), to ensure competitors full knowledge of the course.
-Gyms will also provide a walk-through of each course.
+UNAA Comps Australia will have obstacles marked clearly with a marking device to determine the start and finish of each obstacle and halfway mark (on two point obstacles), to ensure competitors full knowledge of the course.
+UNAA CA will also provide a walk-through of each course.
 Athletes will need to CLEAR the end-marker - this decision resides with the Head Judge at each qualifier.
-UNAA gyms will be responsible for having enough staff on hand to judge if one of the judges is competing.

 UNAA World Series Finals